saghul/pycares/README.rst

 - Run the test with the current Python interpreter:

-  From the toplevel directory, run: ``python tests/tests.py``
+  From the top level directory, run: ``python tests/tests.py``

 - Use Tox to run the test suite in several virtualenvs with several interpreters

-  From the toplevel directory, run: ``tox -e py36,py37,py38,py39`` this will run the test suite on Python 3.6 through 3.9 (you'll need to have them installed beforehand)
+  From the top level directory, run: ``tox -e py37,py38,py39`` this will run the test suite on Python 3.7 through 3.9 (you'll need to have them installed beforehand)

 Using it from the cli, a la dig